 Christmas is coming, and your children are no doubt getting excited by the minute.
 In the days leading up to the big day, you will probably be swept up in all the excitement as well, but you might want to consider one important aspect as you prepare for the festivities.
 The mess!
 Not only have you got the get the house ready but you probably need to spend time organising toys in preparation for the arrival of the next batch too!

 From remnants of food to the tinsel and glitter, your home is going to be inundated by mess and clutter.
 As any parent knows, however, the biggest mess will come from the children’s toys.
 While you could be a Scrooge and buy them nothing, you won’t make Mum Of The Year.
-Fortunately there are some things you can do to help keep a tidy house this Christmas.
+Fortunately, there are some things you can do to help keep a tidy house this Christmas.

-Here are some ideas for dealing with the kid’s toys.
+Here are some ideas for organising toys.

 1. Get ahead of the mess